Knife Maker's Mark for Jay Fisher Knives

 For more related details, please look at my Knife Sales Policy page here.

 The only thing I ask is that when the knife or project is completed, that the client be ready to pay for it.
-Unfortunately, things happen, the economy is tough, or you've had a problem and you still want the knife, but you can't get pay for the balance... yet.
-There is no other company that will take a custom order and then hold onto the product indefinitely to wait for the client to complete the purchase.
-It's not reasonable to ask that of a knife maker, either.
+Unfortunately, things happen, the economy is tough, or there is a problem and the client still wants the knife, but can't get pay for the balance... yet.

-Once in a while, but thankfully, not often, I get asked to postpone an order, or hold on to it because the client does not have the money to complete the purchase due to special or unforeseen circumstances in his life.
+Once in a while, but thankfully, not often, I get asked to postpone an order, or hold on to it because the client does not have the money to complete the purchase due to special or unforeseen circumstances.
 Though I understand that bad things happen, I've done my best to complete the knife order, and spent a great deal of money and time to complete the knife, holding up my end of the contract based on a very low down payment.
 If the person who ordered it can not pay for it, I still need to recover my investment.
-Imagine, in your own job, if you've done the work and your boss tells you you'll have to wait to get paid, perhaps indefinitely.
-Ouch!

 I reserve the right to accept or refuse the postponement of any custom knife order and also the balance due of the knife order payment.
 If a postponement is accepted, it can not exceed one calendar year from the time of the original order, or the order must be re-quoted.

 Sometimes, if a knife is still in the very early stages of creation, it may be possible to reset it to the recent time of the queue as little effort has been spent yet on the job.
 But this only works for knives that are early in production, and the choice to reset the project in the queue is at my discretion and on an individual basis.
-Like my client, I work for a living, and have to get paid for my effort, and I may need to sell the knife to the public to pay my bills and support my family.
+Like my clients, I work for a living, and have to get paid for my effort, and I may need to sell the knife to the public to pay my bills and support my family.

 Spreading out multiple knives over years

 Occasionally, I have clients that wish to spread out their order of multiple knives.
 For instance, a chef may want to order a knife every two years until he has his toolkit filled, but wants to know in advance what all of them will cost.
 It is not reasonable to quote for a large group of knives and then have to work with that quote 5, 8, or 10 years later.
 Inevitably, everything goes up in expenses and costs of a knife, accessories, and even electricity that runs the shop.
 It is unreasonable to be locked into a quote that is many years old.
-That's like buying a current year model car, and 5 year old car prices, and it's just not fair.
+That's like buying a current year model car, and 5 year-old car prices, and it's just not fair.
 Multiple knives that are not to be made at the same time must be individually quoted.

 Thanks for understanding.